Exponential smoothing: Basic (simple) exponential smoothing

 where $\alpha$ is the smoothing factor, with $0 \le \alpha \le 1$.
 In other words, the smoothed statistic $s_t$ is a simple weighted average of the current observation $x_t$ and the previous smoothed statistic $s_{t-1}$.
 Simple exponential smoothing is easily applied, and it produces a smoothed statistic as soon as two observations are available.
 The term smoothing factor applied to $\alpha$ here is something of a misnomer, as larger values of $\alpha$ actually reduce the level of smoothing, and in the limiting case with $\alpha$ = 1 the smoothing output series is just the current observation.
 Values of $\alpha$ close to 1 have less of a smoothing effect and give greater weight to recent changes in the data, while values of $\alpha$ closer to 0 have a greater smoothing effect and are less responsive to recent changes.
 In the limiting case with $\alpha$ = 0, the output series is just flat or a constant as the observation $x_0$ at the beginning of the smoothening process $t = 0$.

 The method for choosing $\alpha$ must be decided by the modeler.
 Sometimes the statistician's judgment is used to choose an appropriate factor.
 Alternatively, a statistical technique may be used to optimize the value of $\alpha$.
 For example, the method of least squares might be used to determine the value of $\alpha$ for which the sum of the quantities $(s_t - x_{t+1})^2$ is minimized.

 Unlike some other smoothing methods, such as the simple moving average, this technique does not require any minimum number of observations to be made before it begins to produce results.
 In practice, however, a "good average" will not be achieved until several samples have been averaged together; for example, a constant signal will take approximately $3 / \alpha$ stages to reach 95% of the actual value.
 To accurately reconstruct the original signal without information loss, all stages of the exponential moving average must also be available, because older samples decay in weight exponentially.
 This is in contrast to a simple moving average, in which some samples can be skipped without as much loss of information due to the constant weighting of samples within the average.
 If a known number of samples will be missed, one can adjust a weighted average for this as well, by giving equal weight to the new sample and all those to be skipped.

 This simple form of exponential smoothing is also known as an exponentially weighted moving average (EWMA).
 Technically it can also be classified as an autoregressive integrated moving average (ARIMA) (0,1,1) model with no constant term.

 Time constant

-The time constant of an exponential moving average is the amount of time for the smoothed response of a unit step function to reach $1-1/e \approx 63.2\,\%$ of the original signal.
+The time constant of an exponential moving average is the amount of time for the smoothed response of a unit step function to reach $1-1/e \approx 63.2\,\%$ of the final value.
 The relationship between this time constant, $\tau$, and the smoothing factor, $\alpha$, is given by the following formula: